 Oh, and of course, they’re all writers.
 Everyone is “X” and a writer.

 Side note.
 I don’t know why but it seems like everyone buys their liquor from the grocery store at 6pm.
 What’s up with that?

 Bankers’ hours are for the weak.
 If you work in the entertainment industry you better come to play.
 A 12-hour day is common.
 My first month in L.A.
 I once worked a 12-hour workday – for free – then drove two hours to another set and worked another 12 hours.

 No matter what you do, be on time.

 If you’re early you’re on time.
 If you’re on time you’re late.
 If you’re late you’re fired.

 It’s worse than you think.
-It is the devil.
-There’s no such thing as rush hour here.
+There’s no such thing as rush-hour here.
 There.
 Is.
 Always.
 Traffic.
 If you Google Map a destination, double or triple the drive time, just to be safe.
 And I don’t know why, but it seems like L.A. has imported the worst drivers from across America as some sort of sick experiment.

 Turn signals?
 Not in L.A.